kyverno/kyverno-envoy-plugin/website/docs/tutorials/istio/index.md

 [...]
 ```

-## Create a Kyverno AuthorizationPolicy
+## Create a Kyverno ValidatingPolicy

 In summary the policy below does the following: